multycloud/multy-docs/docs/getting-started.md

 <summary>Temporary Session Token</summary>
 <div>

-Run `aws configure`, which stores the credentials in a file that Multy then reads from.
+Run `aws configure`, which stores the credentials in an AWS local profile.

 Create a temporary session token by running `aws sts get-session-token` and pass the values through environment variables.
-You can read more about it the [provider docs](https://registry.terraform.io/providers/multycloud/multy/latest/docs).

 ```bash
 > aws configure